DAITHí+ MIA WAKEFIELD + SPIRIT LEVEL

 We are thrilled to be hosting Daithí at Future Yard this October, an Irish multi-instrumentalist producer that has long had a fascination with capturing organic sounds and samples for gig-goers to enjoy.

 Daithí’s name has become synonymous with raising the bar for the live dance experience, mixing in unique elements like his signature fiddle – a symbol of his traditional Irish upbringing – alongside a chorus of talented musicians who elevate songs that have been purpose-built for a widescreen arena.
 Bedded in electronica, Daithí’s sound has moved beyond a fusion of Ireland’s past and a contemporary present to a world of rich texture, veering from deep house music to ambient arrangements, both in the form of instrumental narratives and vocally-charged supporting characters.
 The result takes the listener from the undeniably personal to the universally cinematic and you can experience it with us this Autumn.
+Support on the night comes from Mia Wakefield and Spirit Level.

 Tickets on sale now.